magneticio/vamp.io/content/documentation/installation/container_drivers.md

 ---
 # Configuring a container driver

-Vamp supports multiple container platforms and will expand this selection in the future.
-When installing Vamp, you choose your container platform and configure the appropriate driver.
+Vamp supports multiple container-orchestration platforms and will expand the number of supported container-orchestration platforms in the future.
+When installing Vamp, you choose your container-orchestration platform and configure the appropriate driver.
 Think of how ORM's work: a single DSL/language with support for multiple databases through a driver system.

 Currently supported:

 - [Docker](#docker)
 - [Mesosphere Marathon](#mesosphere-marathon)

-> **Note:** As mentioned in the [components overview](/documentation/installation/components/), Vamp Router **should always** be able to find and route traffic to addresses of any of the containers deployed, regardless of the container driver.
+> **Note:** As mentioned in the [components overview](/documentation/installation/components/), Vamp Gateway Agent **should always** be able to find and route traffic to addresses of any of the containers deployed, regardless of the container driver.

 ## Docker